shivannis/xandr-docs-public/xandr-docs/articles/monetize/negotiate-deals-with-buyers.md

 ### Step 1.
 Negotiate a deal

 Negotiate a deal with the buyer offline.
-Then ask the buyer for their Xandr member ID so you can set up the deal in Monetize.
+Then ask the buyer for their Microsoft Advertising member ID so you can set up the deal in Monetize.

 > [!NOTE]
 > **If you have not seen delivery from this bidder previously**, be sure to ask the buyer to make sure that the bidder has you (the seller) in an allowlist in their bidder profile.
 This is an important step: if the bidder does not receive traffic from you, the buyer will not be able to buy through the negotiated deal.